Top 11 Easiest Languages to Learn in 2026

 Norwegian

 Norwegian is widely considered one of the easiest languages to learn for English speakers due to its simple grammar rules, shared vocabulary, and phonetic pronunciation.
 As a Germanic language, it shares many structural similarities with English, making sentence structure and verb conjugation relatively easy to grasp.
+Being the official language of Norway, it is also highly useful for travel, work or studying in the country.

 Language Family: Germanic

-Average Time to Learn: 600 hours.
+Average Time to Learn: 24-30 weeks

 Total Norwegian Speakers as of 2025: Around 4.4 million

-Spoken in: Norway
+Spoken in: Norway.

 Cons: Not widely spoken outside Norway, so immersion opportunities are limited.